In this talk from 1991, Ram Dass discusses encountering fear and working through difficult moments along the journey of awakening.

 Honoring Our Fear (Opening) – There is a fear that begins to set in at a certain point along the journey of awakening and our reaction is to do away with that fear as soon as possible.
 Ram Dass talks about how that fear can be a tool to further ourselves on the path and is something to be honored and reflected upon.

 “That fear is to be honored, it’s not something that you are trying to override.
 It is telling you something about the nature of your Dharma at the moment.
-In the journey of awakening there are periods where the pull to immerse one’s self into the ocean of unity gets too strong that on is pulled very strongly away from one’s responsibilities and existing efforts to work in the world.”
+In the journey of awakening there are periods where the pull to immerse one’s self into the ocean of unity gets so strong that one is pulled very strongly away from one’s responsibilities and existing efforts to work in the world.”

 Fully Realized (21:50) – Ram Dass reflects on living beings who have completed the journey of awakening and examines the nature of their character and actions.
 These beings exemplify how it is possible to be effective in the world and without any attachment or fear.
 He explores the stages of awakening and how certain practices become more effective as we progress.